GIS career tips anyone can benefit from

-You will most likely start your GIS career in an entry level position.
-GIS entry-level jobs are part-time and/or temporary usually targeted at recent graduates and do not include employee benefits.
-GIS internships are opportunities offered to potential employees to work for fixed or limited period of time.
+You will most likely start your GIS career in an entry-level position.
+To be clear, GIS entry-level jobs are part-time often targeted at recent graduates and do not include employee benefits.
+On the other hand, GIS internships are opportunities offered to potential employees to work for fixed or limited period of time.

-These GIS jobs give you mind-numbingly boring tasks… but when it’s all said and done, you really just need the opportunity to get your foot in the door.
-Regardless of your experience, you can taste-test different GIS opportunities without commitment.
+These GIS jobs give you mind-numbingly boring tasks… also, they usually don’t pay the bills… but when it’s all said and done, you really just need the opportunity to get your foot in the door.
+Regardless of your experience, you can test out different opportunities without commitment.

-When you’re first starting out: Apply for everything.
-Getting a GIS job is not easy.
+When you’re first starting out, apply for everything because getting a GIS job is not easy.

 What should you do if there aren’t any GIS entry-level jobs or GIS internships available?

 There is a tremendous amount of GIS volunteer opportunities available.
-Although GIS volunteers freely offer their services, they gain something valuable in return – months and years of potential GIS experience.
+Although GIS volunteers freely offer their services, they get something valuable in return.
+Of course, this is experience on the job.

 GIS Corps is one way how to tap into GIS volunteering.
-This Urban and Regional Information Systems Association (URISA) initiative coordinates short-term, volunteer GIS services to humanitarian relief, community development, local capacity building, health and education for underprivileged communities worldwide.
+This Urban and Regional Information Systems Association (URISA) initiative coordinates short-term, volunteer GIS services to humanitarian relief.
+For example, this could be anything from community development to improving health and education for underprivileged communities worldwide.

-Not only are you doing something good for the community, you are beefing up your GIS resume, It’s a win-win situation for you.
+Not only are you doing something good for the community, you are beefing up your GIS resume.
+All in all, it’s a win-win situation for you.

 4 Plan your career in GIS when you’re in school